B41 nuclear bomb: History

 In June 1955, the US Department of Defense requested a feasibility study for a Class B (over 10000 lb weight) bomb and warhead.
-By summer of 1956, US Air Force Strategic Air Command produced a requirement for a 62 inch Class B bomb, while the DoD produced a requirement for a 60 inch Class B warhead.
+By mid-1956, US Air Force Strategic Air Command produced a requirement for a 62 inch Class B bomb, while the DoD produced a requirement for a 60 inch Class B warhead.

-The University of California's Radiation Laboratory (now Lawrence Livermore National Laboratory) proposed the use of the existing Bassoon device that was test fired in the Zuni and Tewa shots of Operation Redwing.
+The University of California's Radiation Laboratory (Lawrence Livermore National Laboratory) proposed the use of the existing Bassoon device that was test fired in the Zuni and Tewa shots of Operation Redwing.
 Stockpiling of this new weapon was planned for January 1959.
 Dirty and clean (low fission fraction) versions of the device were proposed, with the clean version being dependent on a nuclear test in Operation Hardtack I.

 The nomenclature of TX-41 and XW-41 was assigned to the weapon in November 1956, and in December plans were made to conduct drop tests of the weapon from the B-47 bomber.
 A laydown version of the bomb was requested, however development of such a weapon would add 1 to 2 more years to its development.
 A non-laydown weapon was subsequently requested.
 The weapon's military characteristics were approved in February 1957.

 The weapon was to be carried by the B-47, B-52, B-66 and systems 110A and 125A.
 The bomb would be able to withstand without damage the various flight stresses.
 Fuzing would include contact and air-burst modes, and would be selectable in flight.
 Contact fuzing would act as a backup for airburst fuzing and a parachute to slow the rate of fall would be developed.
 Compatibility with the Navaho missile and B-58 bomb pod was also requested.

 By March 1957, it was decided to place equal emphasis on the clean and dirty versions of the weapon.
 By this point the weapon was to be 50 inch in diameter, with a warhead length of 120 inch and weight of 9300 lb, while the bomb was to have a length of 145 inch and weigh 10000 lb.
-Compatibility with the B-58 was cancelled in May 1957, and the warhead version of the weapon was cancelled in July 1957.
+Compatibility with the B-58 was canceled in May 1957, and the warhead version of the weapon was canceled in July 1957.